Proof Of The Harm Caused Directly By Google's Search Results

 As this post from The Daily Beast demonstrates, Google is creating problems for everyone, not just you.
 In this case, because it involves a powerful entity, the MTA, and because this is an embarrassment for Google, the problem has a very good chance of being fixed pretty quickly.
 But as for that search result that's creating a headache for you, not so much.

 Take a moment to think about what's going on here.
 Google is creating a false association that is misleading and potentially very harmful.
 Mistakes happen, but the real problem is that when this happens to an individual, Google is unlikely to acknowledge the harm or do anything to make it right.
+And it's impossible to delete search results.
+Ask anyone who's tried to delete Google results without using a valid legal argument.

 Remove Google Search Results